garrardkitchen/dotnet-aspire-and-redis-sample/README.md

 This did not fix the issue.

 Not wanting this to end without success for a second time, I revisited the GitHub Issue included in the above post.
 It hadn't been addressed.
 I continued looking for a possible fix.
-I then came acros this **[discussion](https://github.com/Azure/azure-dev/discussions/3212)** and from this I set the environment variable `SDK_CONTAINER_DEBUG_REGISTRY_FORCE_CHUNKED_UPLOAD=true`.
+I then came acros this **[discussion](https://github.com/Azure/azure-dev/discussions/3212)** and from this I set the environment variable `SDK_CONTAINER_DEBUG_REGISTRY_FORCE_CHUNKED_UPLOAD`.

 By setting this, the chunks will only be 64kB which might cause a slow upload, but this I can live with [for now]: